 Tuesday, December 20, 2022

-Last Film Show: The Perfect Combo: Northern Indian Food & Marsala Films
+Last Film Show: Northern Indian Food & Marsala Films in a Children's Adventure

 By José Alberto Hermosillo

-“Last Film Show” brilliantly Northern Indian food and classical cinema in one unforgettable children’s adventure, displaying India’s untamed spirit to its fullest.
+“Last Film Show” is an unforgettable children’s adventure.
+It brilliantly combines Northern Indian food and classical Marsala cinema.
+This memorable adventure displays India’s untamed spirit to its fullest.

-The engaging and nostalgic, coming-of-age award-winning Indian drama is seen through the eyes of a wondrous kid whose fascination for cinema goes further than school or his family’s well-being.
+The award-winning Indian drama about aging and coming of age is seen through the eyes of a wondrous kid whose fascination with cinema extends beyond the walls of school and his family’s well-being.
 Samay is portrayed by newcomer Bhavin Rabari wonderfully and naturally believably.

-The film is set in the mid-1980s and unfolds organically and spontaneously, following the path of this young cinema lover who skips school and sneaks into the local movie theater.
+The film is set in the mid-1980s and unfolds organically and spontaneously, following a young cinema lover who skips school and sneaks into the local movie theater.
 He finds a way to get into the projectionist’s heart through his stomach with the delicious school meals his mother makes daily.

-Bribing the projectionist with Marsala food is not all the trouble the kid gets into; Samay’s adventures inside the movie theater include stealing the film reels from the post office to create a projector and show those fantastic films to other kids without electricity.
+Bribing the projectionist with Marsala food is not the only trouble the kid gets into; Samay’s adventures inside the movie theater include stealing the film reels from the post office to build a projector and show those fantastic films to other kids without electricity.

-Short of understanding the transitional changes from film to digital projection, the kid witnesses that transition and sees how the projectionist loses his job to a computer-literate geek that can manage the entire movie theater with a laptop.
+Short of understanding the transition from film to digital projection, the kid witnesses it and sees how the projectionist loses his job to a computer-literate geek who can manage the entire movie theater with a laptop.

 Behind the camera is the artistry of renowned Indian director/writer/producer Pan Nalin (“Samsara,” “Angry Indian Goddess”).
 According to him, his film opens the viewer’s mind to the cultural complexity of other parts of the world.

-Set in Northern India, near the border with Afghanistan, the movie emphasizes marginalized communities outside the urban areas, children’s labor, survival, unjust social structure, and economics.
+Set in Northern India, near the border with Afghanistan, the movie emphasizes marginalized communities outside urban areas, child labor, survival, an unjust social structure, and economic conditions.
 For instance, people need to learn English to get equal opportunities in education and employment.
 Paradoxically, the ones who master English leave their communities as soon as possible.

 The film contains well-selected clips from classic Indian cinema.
-Some Bollywood movies became classics, while others are action-packed thrillers to entertain the masses.
+Some Bollywood movies have become classics, while others are action-packed thrillers that entertain the masses.
 People in those movies do not look natural, says the director.
 In his film, he intends to be as realistic as possible by

 exposing people as they are and how they interact in their communities.

-Regarding the question I asked in the Q&A about the combination of food and movies, Mr. Nalin answers cleverly, “The way to the people’s heart is through their stomach.”
+Regarding the question I asked in the Q&A about the combination of food and movies, Mr. Nalin answers cleverly, “The way to people’s hearts is through their stomachs.”
 He remembers his childhood by saying that his mother was a great cook.
-Additionally, Marsala films love food and movies because those elements make people return to their roots of delicious and authentic food based on local, vegan products.
+Additionally, Marsala films love food and movies because these elements draw people back to their roots in delicious, authentic food made with local, vegan products.

-Inspired by the CinemaScope of the 1950s and 60s, talented cinematographer Swapnil S. Sonawane (“Newton,” and “Dhappa”) captures the perfect lighting to enhance the colors - giving that dazzling look to the film.
+Inspired by the CinemaScope of the 1950s and 60s, talented cinematographer Swapnil S. Sonawane (“Newton” and “Dhappa”) captures perfect lighting to enhance the colors, giving the film a dazzling look.

-The filmmakers looked for picturesque locations using vibrant colors in their palette, multi-chromatic sets, lavish costumes, and shiny jewelry.
-Everything had to be filmed in front of the camera, not in post-production, to reflect in the film the authenticity of the country.
+The filmmakers sought picturesque locations and used a vibrant color palette, multichromatic sets, lavish costumes, and shiny jewelry.
+Everything had to be filmed on camera, not in post-production, to reflect the country’s authenticity.

 Director Pan Nalin centered his film on the life of a person he knew from the region.
 The more complicated part was to bring the producers to start production.
-If a studio does not back you, he recommends organizing teamwork to get the money to produce the movie with other close friends, doctors, or family members who may pitch in to finish an acceptable production.
+If a studio does not back you, he recommends organizing a team to raise the money to produce the movie with other close friends, doctors, or family members who may pitch in to complete an acceptable production.
 “If you’re scared, you’re dead,” he said.
 Because it is hard to make an independent film in India or anywhere, he was lucky to have investors from France and the United States to complete the movie.

 Casting the kid was challenging.
 While looking for a professional child actor, the famous Indian casting director Dilip Shankar (Ang Lee’s “The Life of Pi” and Wes Anderson’s “The Darjeeling Limited”) went to the